wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-4: Add srv-to-nc converter

+Add a script "make_netcdf" in ppp/nc to perform converting a service file into netcdf format using Climate Data Operators (CDO).
+Note that the vertical coordinates, identified as the 2nd integer in the header of a service file, cannot be recognized correctly.
+Should be "lev", but was converted to "time" instead.

 ## 2017-Apr-3: Make ppp working as the pre-processor

 ppp.f90 works with legsym.f90, fftmod.f90, and gaussmod.f90 in ../src.
 I re-organized makefile and make it work independantly under current clean framework.
 Note that use it with following steps: